 Overalls.
 PVC Apron.
 PVC protective suit may be required if exposure severe.
-Evewash unit Ensure there is ready access to a safety shower.
+Eyewash unit.
+Ensure there is ready access to a safety shower.
 Other protection Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
 For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
 Non sparking safety or conductive footwear should be considered.
 Conductive footwear describes a boot or shoe with a sole made from a conductive compound chemically bound to the bottom components, for permanent control to electrically ground the foot an shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.
-Electrical resistance must range between 0 to 500 000 obme.
-Conductive charge the provide a conductive compound to the provide the cross provide the cross is used. conductive footwear should not wear them from their place of work to their homes and return.
+Electrical resistance must range between 0 to 500,000 ohms.
+Conductive shoes should be stored in lockers close to the room in which they are worn.
+Personnel who have been issued conductive footwear should not wear them from their place of work to their homes and return.